ECG Tests for Heart Disease and Arrhythmias Diagnosis | Gleneagles Hospital Kuala Lumpur

 Preparing for an ECG Test

-Preparing for an ECG is straightforward.
+Preparing for an ECG test is straightforward.
 Here’s what you need to know:

 • Wear comfortable clothing that allows easy access to your chest area for electrode placement.